 Standalone condo towers are so 2020

 It’s not just about condo towers anymore.
-Kicking off Toronto’s already roaring ’20s, developers are thinking bigger, with mixed-use, masterplanned communities set to transform the GTA.
+Kicking off Toronto’s already roaring ’20s, developers are thinking bigger, with mixed-use, masterplanned communities set to transform new GTA developments.
 So how will it all look?
 Pretty good.
 Combining transit, public space and lots of street-level activity, this new wave of mega-projects is poised to define the next urban decade.

 A Dream on the Don